spluttflob/Wind-Power-Meter/README.md

 ![Images of Circuit Board](WindPower_HAT_E.png)

+The board was designed in the standalone version of Autodesk&trade; Eagle PCB and the schematic and board files are in the `hardware` directory.

 The board uses a pair of Hall-effect current sensors to measure the current output of the wind turbine; it is expected that the output will be somewhat dirty DC, and simple filtering is provided.
 Voltage dividers reduce the voltage output of the turbine to safe levels.
-Voltage and current are then digitized with an ADS112C04 analog to digital converter that talks over an I^2^C interface with the Raspberry Pi.
+Voltage and current are then digitized with an ADS112C04 analog to digital converter that talks over an I<sup>2</sup>C interface with the Raspberry Pi.

 ## Software
 It's just a Python program which gets data from the ADS112C04 and plots some